MrBoydee/Analogue-Pocket-Complete-Core-image-Set/README.md

 To install simply locate Platforms > Images and drag and drop .bin images files.

-Images that start with jt are part of the Jotego Core and may require Patreon support in order use.
+Images that start with jt are part of the Jotego Core and may require Patreon support in order to use.